SelinaBlijleven/DataScience-Introduction-2024/README.md

 # Introduction to Data Science 2024

 Welcome to the repository containing examples and information for the course Introduction to Data Science.
-More information will of course be added as we go.
+More information will, of course, be added as we go.

 Authors:
 - Tessel Haagen <tessel.haagen@code-cafe.nl>